geofflamrock/stack/README.md

 The new branch will be created from the branch at the bottom of the stack and you can then switch to the branch if you would like to in order to make more changes.

+By default new branches are only created locally, you can either use the `--push` option or use the `stack push` command to push the branch to the remote.

-### Updating a stack
+### Syncing a stack

 After working on a stack of branches for a while, you might need to incorporate changes that have happened to your source branch from others.
 To do this:

-- Run `stack update`
+- Run `stack sync`
-- Select the stack you wish to update
+- Select the stack you wish to sync
-- Confirm the update
+- Confirm the sync

 Branches in the stack will be updated by:

-- Fetching the latest changes from the remote for all branches in the stack, including the source branch.
+- Fetching changes to the repository, pruning remote branches that no longer exist, the equivalent of running `git fetch --prune`.
-- Merging from the source branch to the first branch in the stack.
-- Pushing changes for the first branch to the remote.
+- Pulling changes for all branches in the stack, including the source branch, the equivalent of running `stack pull`.
-- Merging from the first branch to the second branch in the stack (if one exists).
+- Updating branches in order in the stack, the equivalent of running `stack update`.
-- Pushing changes for the second branch to the remote.
+- Pushing changes for all branches in the stack, the equivalent of running `stack push`.
-- Repeating this until all branches are updated.

 #### Rough edges